 This is a memory and polyfoam mattress that ships to the customers home inside of a box.
 Once the bed has inflated on the bed frame, sleepers are free to lay down and experience Casper’s two-toned, soft polyester cover.
 Beneath this, customers should be able to feel 11 inches of materials conforming to their body.

 The following list includes the four layers of materials used for this product.

-- The top layer uses a 1.5-inch open-cell comfort foam.
+- The top layer uses a 1.5-inch perforated comfort foam.
 This is a breathable material, keeping the surface from overheating at night.
 It is also fairly responsive, allowing sleepers to easily reposition.

 - The following layer is called Zoned Support™.
 This is a 1.5-inch transition layer that has been zoned to promote better support and alignment.

 - The final layer forms the foundations and uses a 5-inch foam that is denser for better durability.
 This fosters the overall support for both the bed and the sleeper.

 Comparing Firmness (Support & Feel)